 One of the best known names in the surf and action sports industry, Marc Durà decided to use his extensive knowledge, insight and creativity to pursue a new dream.

 After 15 years as a surf industry executive, Marc traded his desk for a camera and his office for the open road, and embarked on a journey of surf and exploration.

 Spreading his time between commercial, editorial and personal projects, Marc's travels have taken him to a host of exotic and off-the-beaten-path destinations, including Jordan, Israel, Lebanon, Tunisia, the Maldives and beyond...

 Actor.
 Comedian.
 Writer.
 Surfer.
 Poet.
 Artist.
 Skater.
 Voice Artist.
 Legend.
 These are just a few of the monikers that Cokey Falkow wears.

 Originally from South Africa where he grew up surfing the perfect waves of Durban, Cokey's eccentric personality and dark sense of humour saw him naturally find his way onto stage and in front of the camera.

-Now residing in Manchester where he is a stalwart of the UK comedy scene, Cokey has also lived in Australia and Los Angeles, and has built an impressive resumé of film and television credentials.
-Most surfers will probably recognise him as the fast-talking Irish street fight organiser in Peter Hamblin's movie Let's Be Frank.
+Now residing in Manchester where he is a stalwart of the UK comedy scene, Cokey has also lived in Australia and Los Angeles, and has built an impressive resumé of film and television credentials including the fast-talking Irish street fight organiser in Peter Hamblin's movie Let's Be Frank.